matthew-beisser/testing-automation-pipeline-3/docs/design.md

 \[External System\]

-The Iris, Iris+, or Halo (future) sensor under test.
+The Iris sensor under test.
+Iris+ and Halo support are [out of scope](#context) for the initial FT2 design.

 #### Data Analysis (Matlab)